2016 Miami Dolphins season

-The 2016 Miami Dolphins season was the franchise's 47th season in the National Football League, the 51st overall and the first under head coach Adam Gase.
+The 2016 season was the Miami Dolphins' 47th in the National Football League (NFL), their 51st overall, their first under general manager Chris Grier and their first under head coach Adam Gase.
 The season saw the Dolphins trying to improve upon their 6–10 record from 2015.
 After a lackluster 1–4 start, the Dolphins would claim six straight wins, and finish the season on a 9–2 run.
 With their Week 15 win over the New York Jets, the Dolphins clinched a winning record for the first time since 2008, and clinched a playoff berth the following week after the Kansas City Chiefs defeated the Denver Broncos, ending their 8-year playoff drought.
 This made Gase the Dolphins' first rookie coach since Tony Sparano to end a year-long playoff drought and also lead them to a winning record of at least 10 wins.
 They were also the first AFC East team, other than the New England Patriots, to qualify for the postseason since the 2010 New York Jets.
 However, they were defeated by the Pittsburgh Steelers in the Wild Card round, ending their season and not winning a playoff game for the 16th straight year.

-This was the last season that the Dolphins beat the Bills until the 2022 season.